-The Foundation: 10-acre farms
+The Foundation: 10-Acre Farms

 The first type of farming you see in Africa accounts for the majority of agriculture in the continent today.
 This is the one-acre plot of land that is farmed by a single family.
 All the labor is done by hand, generally using a hoe to plant, weed, and harvest.
 It is extremely labor-intensive, and very vulnerable to fluctuations in weather, market prices, and crop blights.
 It often requires an entire family to produce just enough to survive on.
 This type of farming cannot produce enough surplus to last even one season, so there is very little opportunity for anyone to pursue education or do anything except work exhaustively.

-Our solution is the 10-acre farm.
+A solution we are experimenting with is the 10-acre farm.

 A one-acre plot that is farmed by hand with irrigation will produce $1-2,000 per year for a farmer.
 While this is much better than the $100-200 the farmer can make without irrigation, we think we can do better.
 A farmer working 10 acres can generate $10-20,000 per year.

 It is physically impossible to farm 10 acres of land by hand, which is why most African farmers are limited to a few acres or less.
 To farm 10 acres requires either the use of machine or animal power.
 As machines require high levels of capital and good infrastructure not available to most African farmers, we think animal power and in particular farming with oxen is the best hope for a scalable model of 10 acre farming.
 Oxen were the engine of agricultural development in Europe, Asia, and North Africa for thousands of years, and are by far the most cost-effective means of farming 10 acres today.